Easy Harissa Halloumi Couscous Salad

 What Is Harissa and Why Use It?

-In this recipe, harissa serves two purposes:
+In this recipe, it does two things:

 Instructions